-Over the months following this burnout-encore, I became so determined to get to the bottom of it, that through it all, I managed not only to write a book on the topic but also to get a US publisher excited about it.
-I was living the American dream… in a state of total exhaustion.
+Over the months following this burnout-encore, I became so determined to get to the bottom of it, that through it all, I managed not only to write a book on the subject, but also to get a US publisher excited about it.
+I was living the “American dream”… in a state of total exhaustion.

-The long hours were a call to learn to delegate, to drop perfectionism and my belief that no-one can do it better than I can to explore my limiting beliefs related to trust, or better said — lack thereof.
-When it came to my grievances with management, the question I should have asked myself should have been: In what ways was I not stepping up to my own leadership?
-And so forth.
+That’s when it dawned on me.
+Those factors, I realized, in and of themselves, were a call — an invitation to either embrace a new quality, or to acknowledge something about myself.
+The long hours for example, were a call to learn to delegate, to let go of perfectionism and divorce my belief that no-one can do the job better than I can.
+I was being called to challenge my limiting beliefs related to trust, or better said — the lack thereof with respect to what I could expect from others.
+When it came to my grievances with management, the question I should have been asking myself, was: “In which ways am I not stepping up to my own (inner)leadership?”

 Be successful!
 Get rich fast!
 Run your own business!
 Launch the next unicorn!
-These, and other clarion calls to financial independence, power and success have been louder and louder as of late.
+These, and other clarion calls to financial independence, power and success keep getting louder and louder.
 The “solopreneur” is on the rise.
-These are the entrepreneurs, the freelancers, the start-ups — the savvy creatives with big dreams who are eager to answer those calls.
+Entrepreneurs, freelancers, start-ups, savvy creatives with big dreams are eager to answer those calls.
 We forfeit traditional models of employment that have failed to meet our needs and swarm in cohorts to swap long commutes, outdated hierarchies, and the nine-to-five grind for the freedom to be our own boss, in the belief that the pot of gold is on the other end of the rainbow.